7. How Pharmacists Claim Reimbursement: Information Required

 - a claim for a glass dropper bottle where applicable; and/or

-- any clarification of the prescription which will assist the Department of Human Services payment processing.
+- any clarification of the prescription which will assist Services Australia payment processing.

 PBS prescription, repeat authorisation, authority PBS prescription, and prescriber bag order forms submitted in each claim must bear consecutive serial numbers starting with: